 The “off-market real estate deals vs MLS deals” debate is definitely one worth having.
 The differences between off-market real estate deals and those found on the MLS are glaring.
 However, I implore you to look past the differences and take each platform for what it is: an opportunity to find a deal.
 If for nothing else, it’s only when you increase your options that you will seemingly place the odds of getting your next deal in your favor.

 Don’t hurt your business by limiting your search platforms to either off-market real estate deals or those that can be found on the MLS.
-In theory, the investors that stand the best chance at landing their next deal are the ones choosing form the largest pool of prospective properties.
+In theory, the investors that stand the best chance at landing their next deal are the ones choosing from the largest pool of prospective properties.
 And what better way to give yourself the best odds of finding a deal than to target both on and off-market properties?